Email Metrics

 What's the difference between unique opens and total opens?

-Unique opens is the much more reliable stat.
+Unique opens is the superior stat.
 Total opens are all opens for an email, including multiple opens from the same person.
 Your email-sending tool should use unique opens as the main stat for open tracking.

 Should I be concerned if my email open rates are low?